JasonDai1219/Project-Analysis/README.md

         - The missingness of rating of recipes has no relationship with whether a recipe's ingredients has wheat.
     - Alternative hypothesis:
         - There is a relationship among the missingness of rating and whether a recipe's ingredients has wheat.
+    - The significance level is at 5%
+    - According to our permutation test, the p-value is `0.301`, which is greater than our significance level: `0.05`, thus we fail to reject the null hypothesis.
+    - Here is the graph showing the number of recipes have `wheat` in their `ingredients`, and that of recipes do not have `wheat` in their ingredients.
+And we can see that there is no apparent differences among groups that have `wheat` in their `ingredients, and groups that does not have `wheat` in their `ingredients`.
+    <iframe src="assets/has_wheat_and_rating_missingness.html" width=800 height=600 frameBorder=0></iframe>
+    - Moreover, we have the empirical distribution of our permutation test, and we can see that the observation lies in the position that is close to the middle, which supports out assertion that we fail to reject the null hypothesis.
+    <iframe src="assets/rating_vs._has_wheat.html" width=800 height=600 frameBorder=0></iframe>